13 Best Wild Life Experience you can get in India

 How to reach: You can reach here from Gangtok.

-Things to do: Best thing you can do obviously getting a glimpse of the Red Panda.
+Things to do: The best thing you can do obviously getting a glimpse of the Red Panda.
 You can see lots of Lakes and mountain peaks also

 Species to see: Snow leopard, red panda, Musk deer

 Opening/Closing timing: The best time to visit is this park during April and May.
-For an Indian national entry fee is Rs.
+An Indian national entry fee is Rs.
 200 per head for the first seven days and Rs.
 400 per head for a foreign national for the first seven days.